 You should receive a formal notification on whether the application was approved or denied.
 If approved, you must pay the appropriate work permit fees within 30 days of getting the notification.
 Keep in mind that all foreigners must wait outside of Malawi until the permit is approved, so it may be a significant amount of time before a foreigner is legally allowed to work for you.

 Other Important Considerations Related to Working Visas in Malawi

 Work permits in Malawi are valid for at least six months and up to two years on the first issuance.
 However, employees can renew their TEP twice by submitting the TEP renewal application forms and all the supporting documents to the Regional Immigration Office.
 They must submit this form at least three months before the permit expires.

+If your company is undertaking an international expansion to Malawi, Globalization Partners can help.
 Contact us today to learn more about our solution.